 There’s a huge difference between doing something on a regular basis that you know you could quit at any time and something you couldn’t walk away from if you tried.
 Sadly, those on the latter side of the fence often wrongly believe they’re fully in control of what they’re doing, not realising the damage they’re causing until they turn to addiction counsellors who are able to shed light on the subject.

 While drug, alcohol and gambling addictions represent some of the most common and obvious examples of disorders among adults, it’s technically possible to become addicted to anything at all – any activity, product or lifestyle choice.

 In terms of the kinds of traits to look out for that may indicate a problem in need of attention, the following examples tend to underpin most addictions:

 The biggest problem with the vast majority of addiction disorders is that even when an affected individual is able to tick every one of the above boxes, there’s a strong chance they will still deny they have a problem and never go to see a doctor or psychiatrist for professional help.

 Drug and Alcohol Dependency Disorders are common and can be associated with;

-At Psymplicity Healthcare, we’re committed to taking a fresh approach to the tackling of addiction disorders which is neither patronising nor insensitive.
-We have a private psychiatrist for addiction in-house.
+At Psymplicity Healthcare, London, we’re committed to taking a fresh approach to the tackling of addiction disorders which is neither patronising nor insensitive.
+We have addiction counsellors for addiction in-house at our London clinic.
 We’re skilled and experienced at pinpointing of the root-cause of addiction disorders, in turn allowing us to create bespoke treatment programs that help bring about positive change for life.

 Medication, talking therapies and other psychiatric treatments as well as addressing wider issues can all be very helpful.
-To talk to a member of the team about the specific addiction treatment approach please don’t hesitate to call us on 0207 118 0407 or complete our ‘Callback Request‘ Form.
+To talk to a member of the team at our London clinic about the specific addiction treatment approach please don’t hesitate to call us on 0207 118 0407 or complete our ‘Callback Request‘ Form.